bionic-gpt/bionic-gpt/crates/static-website/content/docs/guides/glossary/index.md

 *Example: Providing users with explanations for how an AI model arrived at a particular decision or output, such as why a loan application was approved or denied.*

 ### Unsupervised Learning
-A type of machine learning where the model learns patterns and relationships in data without being provided labeled examples.
+A type of machine learning where the model learns patterns and relationships in data without being provided labelled examples.
 The model tries to identify structure in the data on its own, often used for clustering and anomaly detection.

-*Example: Clustering customers into different segments based on purchasing behavior without pre-labeled categories.*
+*Example: Clustering customers into different segments based on purchasing behaviour without pre-labeled categories.*

 ### User Prompt
 The input or query provided by a user to a language model, which the model then processes to generate a response.
 The prompt guides the model's output and can include specific instructions or questions.